 - The design and construction of effective human computer interfaces for web-based applications, mobile devices and virtual reality

-The course is designed to take a learner with limited experience in the field computing to being skilled in the techniques required for them to work in the areas of virtual reality, augmented reality and mobile applications development industries, key elements the qualification focuses on include:
+The course is designed to take a learner with limited experience in the field of computing to being skilled in the techniques required for them to work in the areas of web development, mobile applications production, virtual and augmented reality industries.

 Creative problem solving is core: through the course of study learners will develop problem solving skills that allow them to meet the needs of clients and organisations that require software to be developed to meet specific requirements.